We are a boutique tour operator specialising in luxury and adventure travel for families of all ages.

 With three kids ranging in age from 8 to 15 and a passion for the outdoors, Jayne is well placed to look after our more adventurous families.
 When not in the office or looking after her family, Jayne throws much of her spare energies into rowing (very) competitively.

-With three kids aged 6-10, Anna is somewhat of an expert on family travel, appearing in the Guardian and on national radio in that capacity.
+Anna is somewhat of an expert on family travel, appearing in the Guardian and on national radio in that capacity.
 Anna has travelled extensively through Africa and the Americas with the children in tow and our wonderful family adventures are the fruits of that labour.

 We know how valuable it is to be able to speak to someone who has been before.
 That is why we put all our itineraries through a rigorous testing process.
 That way we know what to recommend and can answer your questions based on first hand experience.

 We have stayed in the safari camps, tested the game drives, walked the different trek routes so we can be confident our recommendations are right for you.
 With our family portfolio, we stress test our itineraries with the most demanding audience - the kids.
 That way we can be sure that when we say family friendly, we mean family friendly.